iiitranchi/iiit-website-media/README.md

 # iiit-website-media

-files for IIIT Ranchi website
+This repository hosts files for IIIT Ranchi website